archangdcc/tekcar/SUBMISSIONS.md

     so if you don't have `utilities.rkt` in the repo, we can't run your compiler!

+  * If you're implementing an assignment which requires typechecking, also provide a function named `typechecker`.
+Note that typechecking does NOT need to be one of your compiler passes!
+Our testing frameworks' functions (`interp-tests` and `compiler-tests`) both accept the `typecheck` function in place of `#f` as the second argument, so you can simply pass `typecheck` to these functions to have your programs automatically typechecked and fed to your list of passes.

   * If you are a undergraduate student who has implemented a challenge assignment for extra credit, include a `README` file that states you have done so.
 This helps the graders determine if we should look for this or